sbutchart/duneana/README.md

 # duneana

-duneopdet contains analysis software modules for DUNE
+duneana contains analysis software modules for DUNE

 ## Copyright and Licensing
 Copyright © 2023 FERMI NATIONAL ACCELERATOR LABORATORY for the benefit of the DUNE Collaboration.